Full-time

 • Organize and host a semi-annual recruitment event to encourage new teen staff to apply.

-• Organize the Family Roll Out Meetings for potential candidates and their parents; which includes ordering food, set-up and breakdown of meeting space and confirmation of guest list.
+• Organize the Family Roll Out Meetings for potential candidates and their parents/caregivers; which includes ordering food, set-up and breakdown of meeting space and confirmation of guest list.

-• Assist in the selection process and schedule interviews; notify the HR Department of any new hires.
+• Schedule interviews and assist in the selection process; notify the People and Culture Department of any new hires.

-• Co-facilitate onboarding training for TAP with the Arts Team.
+• Co-facilitate onboarding training for TAAP with the Education Team.

-• Create, manage and post weekly TAP work schedules.
+• Create, manage and post weekly TAAP work schedules.

-• In collaboration with the Arts team, build the TAP curriculum.
+• In collaboration with the Education team, build the TAAP curriculum.

-• Research, book or lead enrichment activities and maintain a bilingual calendar of these activities.
+• Research, book and/or lead enrichment activities and maintain a bilingual calendar of these activities.
+Chaperone all off site activities including but limited to walking tours and visits to cultural institutions.

 • Maintain inventory of healthy snacks and replenish by placing orders.

-• Manage daily check-in meetings and TAP placements/ assignments in Arts Studios.
+• Manage daily check-in meetings and TAAP placements / assignments.

 • Oversee photo and video documentation of the program, collect testimonials and surveys as needed to assist with grant applications.